Flea allergy dermatitis: Is your dog or cat allergic to fleas?

 A never-ending itch is the most common sign of FAD but, if you’re unsure, signs also include:

-• Restless behaviour – your pet is unable to relax, appearing uncomfortable
+- Restless behaviour – your pet is unable to relax, appearing uncomfortable.

-• Visible fleas – a flea on your pet, or flea faeces, known as flea dirt, which appears as black spots on the skin of the animal and turns into a rust-coloured substance when wet
+- Visible fleas – a flea on your pet, or flea faeces, known as flea dirt, which appears as black spots on the skin of the animal and turns into a rust-coloured substance when wet.

-• Unusual odour – you notice a smell from their skin, which could be a result of a secondary skin infection
+- Unusual odour – you notice a smell from their skin, which could be a result of a secondary skin infection.

-• ‘Hotspots’ – in both dogs and cats, you should also look out for red and moist areas of skin called ‘hotspots’, which indicate a secondary bacterial or fungal infection due to extreme scratching.
+- ‘Hotspots’ – in both dogs and cats, you should also look out for red and moist areas of skin called ‘hotspots’, which indicate a secondary bacterial or fungal infection due to extreme scratching.
 Unfortunately, the itchy feeling at these spots will be even more intense than first signs of FAD.

-Although FAD is the same condition in both dogs and cats, it can appear differently on their skin.
+Although FAD is the same condition in both dogs and cats, it can appear differently on their skin:

 How is FAD diagnosed?

 If your dog or cat is scratching or grooming themselves excessively, it’s a good idea to visit the vet.
 You may not have noticed any fleas on your pet but that doesn’t mean they’re not there.
-Although in some cases, pets with FAD often groom themselves so much they actually remove fleas from their coat.
+Although in some cases, pets with FAD often groom themselves so much they actually remove fleas and flea dirt from their coat.
 Even so, the allergic reaction can hang around for weeks.
 Plus, without a preventative treatment, there is a possibility of re-infestation.

 Excessive scratching may also be a result of another health problem, so it’s important to visit the vet to get the right diagnosis and treatment.